WMC-TV: News operation

 Appropriately for a station founded by a newspaper, WMC-TV has a strong local news tradition.
 For the better part of its first four decades on the air, it was the dominant station in Memphis.
 However, rival WREG closed the gap in the late 1980s, and for the next two decades the two stations waged a spirited battle in the Nielsen ratings.
 WREG would not overtake WMC until the February 2006 sweeps period with the appointment of former WHBQ anchor Claudia Barr and former WMC morning anchor Richard Ransom as its evening anchors.
 Since that time, WREG has beaten WMC in the mornings, at 10 p.m. and on weekends.
-For the May 2013 sweeps period, WREG's newscasts beat WMC's in most timeslots (except at 5 and 6 p.m.), while WMC beat WREG in the 6 p.m. timeslot by .3 of a point.
+For the May 2013 sweeps period, WREG's newscasts beat WMC's in most timeslots (except at 5 and 6 pm), while WMC beat WREG in the 6 p.m. timeslot by .3 of a point.
 During the February 2014 sweeps, WMC fell to second place in all timeslots, trailing WREG by several points.

 In October 2006, WMC debuted an overhauled news set (the first set update since 1995), along with an updated graphics and music package.
 On July 2, 2008, WMC-TV became the first television station in the Memphis market and the second in Tennessee (behind WTVF in Nashville) to begin broadcasting its local newscasts in high definition.

 On August 22, 2011, WMC-TV debuted an hour-long 4 p.m. newscast, which replaced The Oprah Winfrey Show (which ended its run in May of that year) and competes against WREG's newscast in the same timeslot.
 On June 26, 2013, WMC-TV debuted an hour-long weekday morning newscast from 7–8 a.m. on its Bounce TV-affiliated second digital subchannel with a heavy emphasis on weather and traffic updates.
 The 7–8 a.m.
 Bounce newscast ended in 2017.
 On September 10, 2018, WMC-TV expanded its weekday morning newscast with an extra half-hour starting at 4 a.m.